my-dimons/Unity-Examples/docs/source/script_utils/ui/uibuttonhoverexpand.rst

 **NAMESPACE:**
    `UnityUtils.ScriptUtils.UI`

-The **UIButtonHoverExpand** script is used to quickly add animation to buttons
+The **UIButtonHoverExpand** script is used to quickly add animation to buttons.

 Usage
 -------------